python-can-define-radio/python-course/classroom_activities/ex_3b_if_else_common_mistakes.md

 ## 13
 ## What's wrong with this code?
-Why does it always assume that
-## the user typed 'yes' even if the user types 'no'?
+The fix is to change the `or` to `and`, but why?
-response = input("Do you eat? ")
-if response != "no" or response != "No":
+response = input("There are two correct words you can guess. ") if response != "marker" or response != "board":
-    print("You didn't say no, so I'm assuming that's a yes.
-I'm glad to hear that you eat.")
+    print("Not correct.
+Try again.")
 else:
-    print("It looks like you said no. I'm available if you want to talk about your aversion to food.")
+    print("You guessed it!")

 ## 13b